The Fact-to-Meaning Method: Turning Information Into Understanding

 Now the term is not just a science definition.
 It explains why plants need light, why forests matter, and how energy moves through living systems.

-History: From Date to Consequence
+🏛️ History: From date to consequence

-A student may memorize a year, such as the date of an important revolution, election, war, or independence movement.
+A student may memorize the date of an important revolution, election, war, or independence movement.
+The date matters, but the meaning matters more.

+A language learner may memorize a new word.
 But a word becomes easier to remember when it is placed in a real situation.

-“This message is urgent because the meeting starts in ten minutes.”
+Example: Learning the word “urgent” becomes meaningful when you connect it to a sentence: “This message is urgent because the meeting starts in ten minutes.”

 Now the word has tone, purpose, and use.
 It is no longer just a vocabulary item.
 It is a tool for communication.

 When reading an article or book, learners often remember small details but miss the bigger point.
+The Fact-to-Meaning Method helps by asking what the detail is showing, how it supports the main idea, and why the author included it.

 A detail about a character, event, statistic, or example becomes more useful when it helps explain the message of the text.